Theme

 MiniCPM5-1B is an OpenBMB compact language model for local assistants, coding agents, tool use, reasoning, and long-context workflows.

 The official materials present MiniCPM5-1B as the first checkpoint in the MiniCPM5 series, with about 1.08B parameters, a 131,072-token context length, standard LlamaForCausalLM architecture, Think / No Think chat modes, tool-calling guidance, and deployment paths across common local and server runtimes.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is